Sustaining the Digital Humanities

 - Maria C. Pantelia, Professor, Classics, University of California, Irvine; Director, Thesarus Linguae Graecae®

-- Richard Spies, Former Executive Vice President for Planning and Senior Advisor to the President at Brown University, Former Vice for Finance and Administration at Princeton University
+- Richard Spies, Former Executive Vice President for Planning and Senior Advisor to the President at Brown University, Former Vice President for Finance and Administration at Princeton University